Download This Sample

 - He drew The Vitruvian Man, which was meant to represent the connection between proportions of the human body and geometry.

-- One of his most famous paintings, The Last Supper, as shown below, was completed in 1498, and depicts Jesus and his disciples before his capture and death.
+- One of his most famous paintings, The Last Supper, was completed in 1498, and depicts Jesus and his disciples before his capture and death.
 It is said to depict the moment Jesus predicted that one of his disciples would betray him, and the reaction it sparked.

 - Perhaps his most famous painting, The Mona Lisa, shows a woman looking out at the viewer with a controversial, and much discussed, smile on her face.
 Her facial expressions have been interpreted differently by many people for hundreds of years.